 The complete sleaziness and scumminess of the FBI and their colleagues in North Carolina police departments in this case is mind boggling.

-Hopefully they have arrested the right person, but I would give 5/1 odds he will be dead within a few weeks before media can talk to him in depth.
+Hopefully they have arrested the right person, but I would give 5/1 odds he will be dead before media can talk to him in depth.